vietcodecamp/vietcode2017/lecture_notes/lesson_3.md

 # Lesson 3
-** Lesson goal:** At the end of this lesson the learner will understand the basic concepts of conditionals and Boolean algebra
+** Lesson goal:** At the end of this lesson the learner will understand the basic concepts of conditionals and logical operators

 ## Outline
 * Conditionals if, not
-* Boolean algebra intro
+* Comparison operators
+* Logical operators
 * Nested conditions
 * Indentation, function scope (VERY HARD)
 * For any kind of logic or control flow, we need conditional statements.